Base sizes for finite linear groups with solvable stabilisers: Introduction

-\begin{Rem} Note that the formulation of Theorem 1 in \cite{vd} is incorrect and this is fixed in the latest arXiv version (see the link in the Bibliography).
-The proof in the initial paper uses the correct formulation of the theorem. \end{Rem}
+\item Note that the statement of Theorem 1 in \cite{vd} is incorrect and this is fixed in the latest arXiv version (see the link in the Bibliography).

-\begin{Rem} The bound on $b_S(G)$ in Theorem \ref{fulltheoremPSL} is the best possible.
-It is achieved, for example, when $(2)$ of Theorem \ref{theoremGR} holds.
-Even though $S$ is not stated to be maximal solvable in Theorem~\ref{fulltheoremPSL}, it is sufficient for the proof to consider only maximal solvable subgroups.
-Indeed, if $H$ is a core-free (so $\cap_{g\in G} H^g=1$) subgroup of $G$ and $S \le H$, then $b_S(G) \le b_H(G)$. \end{Rem}
+\item The bound on $b_S(G)$ in Theorem \ref{fulltheoremPSL} is the best possible.
+It is achieved, for example, when $(2)$ of Theorem \ref{theoremGR} (see below) holds.

+\item Even though $S$ is not stated to be maximal solvable in Theorem~\ref{fulltheoremPSL}, it is sufficient for the proof to consider only maximal solvable subgroups.
+Indeed, if $H$ is a core-free (so $\cap_{g\in G} H^g=1$) subgroup of $G$ and $S \le H$, then $b_S(G) \le b_H(G)$.

-\begin{Rem} As already mentioned above, this paper is the first in the series of three where our goal is to prove Vdovin's conjecture for almost simple classical groups of Lie type.
-In the upcoming second paper (based on \cite{thesis}) we deal with unitary and symplectic groups.
-The final third paper dealing with orthogonal groups is being prepared. \end{Rem}
+\item As already mentioned above, this paper is the first in a series of three where our goal is to prove Vdovin's conjecture for the almost simple classical groups.
+In a forthcoming second paper (based on \cite{thesis}) we deal with unitary and symplectic groups.
+The final third paper dealing with orthogonal groups is being prepared. \end{enumerate} \end{Rem}

-The following lemma allows to omit the analysis of $\Reg_S(G,5)$ in many cases. \begin{Lem}[{\cite[Lemma 3]{bay}}] Let $G$ be a finite permutation group with point stabiliser $H$.
+The following elementary lemma will be a useful observation. \begin{Lem}[{\cite[Lemma 3]{bay}}] Let $G$ be a finite permutation group with point stabiliser $H$.
 If $b_H(G)\le 4$, then $\Reg_H(G,5)\ge 5.$ \end{Lem}

-By Remark \ref{remSleH}, if $G$ is almost simple, $S$ is a maximal solvable subgroup of $G$, and $S \le H \le G$ (and $H$ does not contain the socle of $G$), then $b_S(G) \le b_H(G).$ Hence, results on the base size of primitive almost simple groups can provide useful information.
-As we mention above, many results specifying bounds for base sizes of almost simple groups in primitive action are available.
+By Remark \ref{remSleH}(3), if $G$ is almost simple, $S$ is a maximal solvable subgroup of $G$, and $S \le H \le G$ (and $H$ does not contain the socle of $G$), then $b_S(G) \le b_H(G).$ Hence, results on the base size of primitive almost simple groups can provide useful information.
+As we mention above, many results specifying bounds on base sizes of almost simple groups in primitive actions are available.
 In particular, Burness \cite{burness} proves the following. \begin{Th} Let $G \le \Sym(\Omega)$ be a non-standard finite almost simple primitive permutation group with classical socle and point stabiliser $H$.
 Then either $b_H(G) \le 4$, or $G = \mathrm{U}_6 (2) \cdot 2$, $H = \mathrm{U}_4 (3) \cdot 2^2$ and $b_H(G) = 5$. \end{Th}